A comparison formula for residue currents: Introduction

-See Section~\ref{secttranscm} for various examples of how one can use Theorem~\ref{thmtranscm} or its generalization Theorem~\ref{thmtranscmgen} to express the current $R^\mathcal{I}$ for a Cohen-Macaulay ideal $\mathcal{I}$ in terms of other currents in an explicit way.
-In Section~\ref{sectnoncmex}, we give an example of a computation when the ideal is not Cohen-Macaulay.
+In Section~\ref{sectnoncmex} we give an example of a computation when the ideal is not Cohen-Macaulay.

-In a forthcoming article joint with E. Wulcan, we use Theorem~\ref{thmtranscm} to compute currents like $D\varphi_1 \circ \dots\circ D\varphi_p\circ R_p$, generalizing the Poincar\'e-Lelong formula.
-In another joint article, \cite{LW}, we use Theorem~\ref{thmtranscm} to calculate in a simpler and in some aspects more explicit way residue currents associated to Artinian monomial ideals, compared to earlier work by the second author.
+In the joint article \cite{LW2} with Wulcan we use Theorem~\ref{thmtranscm} to express explicitly the fundamental cycle of a pure dimensional ideal in terms of residue currents, generalizing the Poincar\'e-Lelong formula.
+This is related to the construction of Lejeune-Jalabert mentioned above.
+In another joint article, \cite{LW}, we use Theorem~\ref{thmtranscm} to calculate in a simpler and in some aspects more explicit way residue currents associated to Artinian monomial ideals, compared to earlier work by Wulcan.
+Having such explicit expression for the currents, we were able to directly prove the results from \cite{LW2} for such ideals.